-The playing pieces are the same as those printed for the first edition; we have a fairly large stockpile of them on hand.
-They include huge battleships for both sides: the Americans get their 1919 type with eight 18-inch guns and several examples of the never-completed South Dakota class.
+The playing pieces include huge battleships for both sides: the Americans get their 1919 type with eight 18-inch guns and several examples of the never-completed South Dakota class.
 The Royal Navy brings its huge N3 type battleships each with nine 18-inch guns, and the G3 type battle cruiser with nine 16-inch guns.
 And the Royal Canadian Navy is here too, with its trio of Queen Elizabeth class fast battleships.

-On the American side, the cruiser force is led by three examples of the Constitution-class battle cruiser, in this case the variant design armed with 10 14-inch guns.
+On the American side, the cruiser force is led by three examples of the Constitution-class battle cruiser, in this case the variant design armed with ten 14-inch guns.
 There are also four ships based on the proposed design for a fast armored cruiser armed with eight 10-inch guns, a weapon highly favored by the cruiser admirals.
-The U.S. Navy has a pair of its beloved big armored cruisers, four fast and powerful Omaha-class light cruisers and five older light cruisers.
-Each side has some aircraft carriers, and the Americans bring some odd ships to the battle: a pair of captured German warships and a quartet of ancient coast-defense monitors.
+The U.S. Navy has a pair of its beloved big armored cruisers, four fast and powerful Omaha-class light cruisers and five older light cruisers (more properly classed as three scout cruisers and two protected cruisers of limited utility).
+The Americans bring some odd ships to the battle: a pair of captured German warships and a quartet of ancient coast-defense monitors.

 Join the fun!
 Order U.S. Navy Plan Red right now!